gevious/monopoly/README.md

 - [ ] Player is charged rent for streets for hotel
 - [ ] Player can morgtage street
 - [ ] Player can unmortgage street
+- [ ] Cards shuffled at start of the game